LuoZijun/network-framework-sys/README.rst

 network-framework-sys
 ==========================

-Bindings to the Apple's Network.framework.
+Bindings to the Apple's `Network.framework`.

 macOS SDK: 10.14